 Services are only covered if they are medically necessary.
 Medically necessary services are those that:

 - Are the most appropriate level of service for the member considering potential benefits and harm

 - Are known to be effective, based on scientific evidence, professional standards and expert opinion, in improving health outcomes

 Prior Authorization Required

-Some covered expenses require prior authorization.
+Some medical and behavioral health covered expenses require prior authorization.
 In general, network providers must obtain authorization from us prior to providing a service or supply to a covered person.
 However, there are some network eligible expenses for which you must obtain the prior authorization.

 - Receives a service or supply; or

 - Are admitted into a facility.

 Prior Authorization (medical and behavioral health) requests must be received by phone/eFax/ provider portal as follows: